WencesVillegasMarset/aws-saa-c02-notes/README.md

 * Pause and resume object uploads
 * Begin an upload before you know the final object size, upload as you create an object.

+**Performance**

+* Amazon S3 now provides increased performance to support at least 3,500 requests per second to add data and 5,500 requests per second to retrieve data.
+* Amazon S3's support for parallel requests means you can scale your S3 performance by the factor of your compute cluster, without making any customizations to your application.
+Performance scales per prefix, so you can use as many prefixes as you need in parallel to achieve the required throughput.
+There are no limits to the number of prefixes.
+* This S3 request rate performance increase removes any previous guidance to randomize object prefixes to achieve faster performance.

+**Lifecycle Policies**

+* add rules in a lifecycle configuration to tell Amazon S3 to transition objects to another Amazon S3 storage class
+* you can transition the objects to the INTELLIGENT_TIERING storage class for automatic cost savings.
+* Constraints with STANDARD_IA and ONEZONE_IA:
+  * For larger objects, there is a cost benefit for transitioning to STANDARD_IA or ONEZONE_IA
+  * Objects must be stored at least 30 days in the current storage class before you can transition them to STANDARD_IA or ONEZONE_IA.
+For example, you cannot create a lifecycle rule to transition objects to the STANDARD_IA storage class one day after you create them.
+This limitation **does not apply** on INTELLIGENT_TIERING, GLACIER, and DEEP_ARCHIVE storage class.

+**Tiers**

+Expedited retrievals in Glacier which will allow you to quickly access your data (within 15 minutes)

 Links:

 * https://docs.aws.amazon.com/AmazonS3/latest/dev/serv-side-encryption.html